 The choice to exclude visitors from the programme was a political one, according to Julie Frêche, vice-president for transport and mobility at the Montpellier Méditerranée Métropole.

-“You need to be a resident to benefit from the measure, to show that, yes, we pay taxes, but these taxes go towards financing ambitious public policies,” she told The Local.
+“You need to be a resident to benefit from the measure, to show that, yes, we pay taxes, but these taxes go towards financing ambitious public policies,” she told The Local in June 2021.

-Frêche also believes public transport can help to kickstart the post-lockdown economy.
+Frêche also told The Local part of the goal was for public transport to help kickstart the post-lockdown economy.

 “We did a study which says that 57 percent of those who made a journey at the weekend, did so because it was free,” she said.